aaroparkkinen/imc-prosperity-3/Trader Joe's.md

 Starting this challenge, we had a strong mathematical foundation and an intermediate-level of coding knowledge.
-In Python, we were comfortable creating basic programs solving problems in computational finance.
+In Python, we were comfortable creating basic programs to solve problems in computational finance.
-We also had knowledge about data visualization and analysis in Python.
+We also had knowledge about data analysis and visualization in Python.

 However, the challenge forced us to adapt and learn new skills quickly.
 IMC Prosperity used object-oriented programming (OOP) in Python, with